Elephant: Profile and Information

 Researchers are still finding it challenging to figure out how this evolution may affect the species in the long term.

-Even though the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) had placed a global ban on commercial ivory trade in 1989, this has had little, or no effect in saving the lives of elephants as the illegal tusk trade has remained strong.
+Even though the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) placed a global ban on commercial ivory trade in 1989, this has had little or no effect in saving the lives of elephants as the illegal tusk trade has remained strong.

 The African continent has continued to experience high poaching activities in many regions.
-In 2016, there was a Great Elephant Census that revealed the deep decline in numbers of the savanna elephant at a rate of 8 percent—or an estimated 27,000 elephants a year.
+In 2016, a Great Elephant Census revealed the deep decline in numbers of savanna elephants at a rate of 8 percent—or an estimated 27,000 elephants a year.

-Compounding the problem of the specie’s decline is how long it takes for an elephant to reproduce.
-With present reproduction rates hanging around 5 to 6 percent, it is apparent that there are not enough calves being born to cover up for the losses of older elephants from the activities of poachers.
+Compounding the problem of the species’s decline is how long it takes for an elephant to reproduce.
+With present reproduction rates hanging around 5 to 6 percent, it is apparent that not enough calves are being born to cover up for the losses of older elephants from the activities of poachers.

-African elephants are not only suffering a decline in numbers, but they are also losing their habitat at a fast rate as the human population continues to grow, and people convert available land for development and agriculture.
+African elephants are not only suffering a decline in numbers but also losing their habitat quickly as the human population continues to grow and people convert available land for development and agriculture.

 Elephants are not animals that love to remain constrained to a single location.
 These massive creatures need a lot of room to roam, so the destruction of their habitat and fragmentation makes it more difficult for them to find water, food, and each other.

-That’s not all; it also makes them have an increased conflict with humans, which is a dangerous prospect for both species.
+That’s not all; it also increases their conflict with humans, which is dangerous for both species.

-African elephants are now getting some of the attention they deserve as they are now protected to varying degrees in all the regions if the continent where they are found.
+African elephants are now getting some of the attention they deserve as they are protected to varying degrees in all the regions of the continent where they are found.

-These gigantic fellows also protected under the international environmental agreements, Convention on the Conservation of Migratory Species, and CITES.
-There have been efforts in recent times geared towards a re-legalization of the global trade in ivory, but so far, those have failed.
+These gigantic fellows are also protected under the international environmental agreements, Convention on the Conservation of Migratory Species, and CITES.
+There have been efforts in recent times geared towards a re-legalization of the global ivory trade, but so far, those have failed.

-Government and Conservation groups have put in the effort to set aside land precisely for wildlife.
+Government and Conservation groups have put in the effort to set aside land for wildlife.
 This includes corridors that connect those protected lands.
-Still, researchers are of the opinion that as much as 70 percent of elephants’ range is on lands that are unprotected.
+Still, researchers think that as much as 70 percent of elephants’ range is on unprotected lands.

 To curb poaching, putting an end to the illegal trade of ivory is critical.
 Advocates have launched innumerable campaigns that address both the demand end and the supply side (poaching).

-Thankfully, there have been a good number of breakthroughs in recent years, mostly on the demand side.
+Thankfully, there have been many breakthroughs in recent years, mostly on demand.
 In 2015, China, which is believed to be the largest illegal and legal ivory market in the world, agreed to an almost complete ban on the domestic trade of ivory.

 Elephants have found their way into several African and Asian cultures and traditions because of their numbers in these regions.
 Even in some religions, elephants are considered sacred.
 Sadly, all of these have played no role in guaranteeing their safety from poachers.